No Fem el CIM

 The "No fem el CIM" (NFC) movement was founded in 2003 in the Penedès region of Catalonia.
 It was then that locals learned that the Catalan government wanted to construct a dry port between the towns of Banyeres del Penedès, l'Arboç i Sant Jaume dels Domenys.
 However, it was not until August 2005 that the movement began to take-off, gaining national recognition, spurred by the release of the government's 544 acre (220 hectare) plan for the inland port.
 Since then, members of the movement have held numerous protests as well as meetings with local and national government entities in an attempt to prevent dry port construction.
+The movement proposes alternatives for the land reserved for the logistics project.

 Support

 At the end of 2008, the groups that had come out in support of the NFC movement included: